KMontero606/Election_Analysis/README.md

 1. Determine the total number of votes cast, candidates who receive votes with percentages and total number of votes each candidate won and the winner of the election based on popular vote.
 2. Determine voter turnout for each county, percentages of votes from each county out of the total count and the county with the highest turnout.

-We use Python and Visual Studio Code (or VS code) in order to read the data provided from the election results, write scripts/code to perform mathematical operations, decision statements, logical operations for complex comparisons, and repetition statements to run the code and store the analysis by producing text file outputs.
+We use Python and Visual Studio Code (or VS code) in order to read the data provided from the election results, write scripts/code to perform mathematical operations, decision statements, logical operations for complex comparisons, and repetition statements to perform the analysis from the election results and store the analysis by producing text file outputs.

 ## Election-Audit Results
 ![Election_Analysis](https://user-images.githubusercontent.com/106962921/175900126-c43c045d-cfd1-4f6a-8f72-5391284fa02e.png)